huohuoren4/docs/python/pytest/explanation/import_mechanism.md

 pytest as a testing framework needs to import test modules and `conftest.py` files for execution.

-Importing files in Python (at least until recently) is a non-trivial processes, often requiring changing [sys.path](https://docs.python.org/3/library/sys.html#sys.path).
+Importing files in Python (at least until recently) is a non-trivial processes, often requiring changing `sys.path`.
 Some aspects of the import process can be controlled through the `--import-mode` command-line flag, which can assume these values:

 - `prepend` (default): the directory path containing each module will be inserted into the beginning of `sys.path` if not already there, and then imported with the `importlib.import_module` function.